-The question about vitamin D and MS has been around for quite awhile.
+The question about vitamin D and MS has been around for quite a while.
 Researchers have found that if you have lower levels of vitamin D, you may be at a higher risk of developing multiple sclerosis.
 When it comes to children, this can hopefully show if your child is at risk.
-And possibly you can do something about it.
+And possibly you can do something about it - earlier rather than later.

 The studies that show MS is more likely to occur in people who live farther away from the equator, makes sense.
 Vitamin D is sometimes called the "sunshine vitamin".
 Your body makes it when you are out in the sun.